 Redox supports the POST method for searching.
 We use POST because it allows for encoded search parameters in the request body instead of the search URL (like a GET method uses).

-HL7 recommends the POST method because it mitigates the risk of leaking sensitive information, like PHI, in the request’s URL.
+HL7 recommends the POST method because it mitigates the risk of leaking confidential data, like PHI, in the request’s URL.

 Search parameter | Notes |